mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 <edge-case-for-concurrent-insertion-to-the-right>
 In the edge case in with the benchmark results in the `p` nodes were first inserted and then `c` nodes were inserted concurrent to them.
 This means for every `c` node insertion, the node needs to be inserted at the correct position in the AVL tree to preserve the correct character ordering.
 For example as this is a concurrent insertion, the first `c` node needs to be inserted after the subtree of the child to the left of it.
 Therefore, the last node in the subtree of its left child needs to be retrieved, which requires to get the rightmost descendant of that child as shown in .
 Therefore, this also needs the optimization as explained for the previous edge case.

+\evilEdgeCase{evil-split}{edge case for node splitting}

+#benchmarkResults("complexavl-evil-split", [Benchmark results of an edge case for node splitting])

 ===== Edge case for node splitting
 <subsection:evil-split>
 Splitting a batched node as shown in with the benchmark results in needs to be efficiently handled.
 The consecutive elements are stored in an `ArrayBuffer` and splitting it would be a linear operation.
 Therefore, instead of splitting it, nodes reference a subpart of the buffer.
 This means splitting a node only requires creating and inserting a new node and updating a few references to the buffer start and end, inserting it into the AVL tree and updating the descendant cache.
 The disadvantage is that the memory for deleted nodes is not reclaimed.

+\evilEdgeCase{evil-split-many-right-children}{edge case for node splitting with many right children}

+#benchmarkResults("complexavl-evil-split-many-right-children", [Benchmark results of an edge case for node splitting with many right children])

 ===== Edge case for node splitting with many right children
 <edge-case-for-node-splitting-with-many-right-children>